Mongrel (2024 film): Filming

 Principal photography began in late winter 2022, primarily in rural Taiwan.
 Cinematographer Michaël Capron was invited by French co-producer Marie Dubas to lead the shoot while he was filming in Bogotá, and he immediately accepted the offer after reading the script, drawn to its writing and subject matter.
-The film was shot with an Arri Alexa Mini, as Capron aimed to avoid conventional digital aesthetic.
+The film was shot with Arri Alexa Mini in raw, using the rounded yet sober Zeiss GO series lens, as Capron aimed to avoid conventional digital aesthetic.
 To create a sense of imprisonment for the lead character Oom, the production crew used backgrounds with blank walls and small windows for interior shots; while for exterior shots, direct sunlight was also kept to a minimum, prompting the crew to choose sheer mountain ranges in eastern Taiwan for their mood-suitable weather, with scenes filmed at altitudes of 2,000 to 3,000 meters and Capron described the shooting process as "difficult".
 Real paramedics were hired to portray EMTs in the film, and during a shoot at Nantou County in 2023, a man in the village where they were filming suffered a cardiac arrest.
 Although the paramedics on set attempted to rescue him, they were ultimately unsuccessful, and the man's funeral was held at the end of the shoot.
 Location shooting also took place in Taichung City, including at the Ministry of Health and Welfare Taichung Hospital in February 2023, and filming wrapped in late March.